 Juveniles are heavily streaked brown and buff, particularly on the underparts and back, and their bill is paler.

 These birds have a clear whistling song with a warbling trill at the end.
-The 1-2 second song is often described with the "drink-your-tea" mnemonic.
-A softer, quick tu-heee call is also common, and has a slight pitch rise at the end of the call.
+The one to two-second song is often described with the "drink-your-tea" mnemonic.
+A softer, quick tu-heee call is also common and has a slight pitch rise at the end of the call.

 Eastern Towhees vs. Spotted Towhees